Mathematical Formulas You Must Know for the CAST Test

 Mastering Voltage Drop Calculation

 Every wire has resistance, causing a drop in voltage over its length.
 Excessive voltage drop can cause equipment to malfunction or fail.
-While not a mandatory rule, the NEC recommends limiting voltage drop to 3% for branch circuits and 5% for the total of feeders and branch circuits in Informational Notes (see NEC 210.19(A)(1) Informational Note No. 4 and 215.2(A)(1) Informational Note No. 2).
+The NEC provides informal guidance and notes about acceptable voltage drop goals (commonly cited guidance is limiting branch-circuit voltage drop to around 3% and total feeder plus branch-circuit drop to about 5% as goals for good practice).
 Mastering the voltage drop formula is an essential job skill.
 The formulas for single-phase calculations and three-phase calculations differ slightly:

 - Single-Phase Voltage Drop: VD = (2 x K x I x L) / CM